shortbloke/home_assistant_config/docs/automations.md

 ## Kitchen Appliance Monitoring

 - Track power usage of kitchen appliances to determine when they have been turned on, and when they complete their cycle.
 Sending a notification when they finish.

+## Plant monitoring

+- Send notification when plants soil falls below specified minimum for each plant type.

 ## Home Assistant Resource Usage Alerts